-- Has an obvious problem within the process
+- Choose an obvious problem within an existing process

 Now, on to the DMAIC process!

 What problem would you like to fix?
 Define is the first phase of the Lean Six Sigma improvement process.
 During this phase the project team drafts a Project Charter, plots a high-level map of the process and clarifies the needs of the process customers.
 By conducting Process Walks and talking to process participants they begin their journey of building their process knowledge.
 Before moving on to the Measure Phase, the team refines their project focus and ensures they’re aligned with the goals of organizational leadership.[Learn More: Define Phase]

 How does this process currently perform?
 What is the magnitude of the problem?
 Measurement is critical throughout the life of the project since it provides key indicators of process health and clues to where process issues are happening.
 As the team collects data they focus on the lead time of the process or the quality of what customers are receiving from the process.
 Before moving on to the Analyze Phase, the team defines their measures and determines the current performance or the baseline of the process.[Learn More: Measure Phase]